Policies and Procedures

 Books can be renewed in the online catalog, by clicking on the My Account tab and selecting the Renew My Materials option.
 Please note that after the third renewal, the book must be returned to the Library before an additional renewal is given.
 Books also can be renewed over the phone by calling the circulation desk at (617) 831-2415.Reserve Books

-Course reserve shelves are arranged alphabetically by title and are located near the circulation desk.
-Reserve books should be checked out, even if used only in the Library building.
+Course reserve shelves are arranged alphabetically by title and are located at the circulation desk.

 7-Day Books are due within one hour of opening on the date stamped on the book.
 Books assigned a 7-Day Loan period may be recalled after the first loan period.
 If a book is not returned within 3 days of the recall, a fine of $0.25 per hour will be charged.